-Using Policygenius starts with entering some basic info about yourself.
-For the purposes of this Policygenius review, I’ll show you what you need to shop for both term life and auto/home insurance quotes.
+Using Policygenius starts with entering some basic information about yourself.
+For the purposes of this review, I’ll show you how to shop for both term life and auto/home insurance quotes.

 Term Life Shopping

-Shopping for term life insurance on Policygenius is easy.
-Here’s what you need to provide to get started:
+I found shopping for term life insurance on Policygenius to be easy.
+Here’s the information you’ll need to provide to get started:

 - Date of birth